 The Little Dublin Museum is crammed with items donated by the public and is run by locals, including a guide with a very witty repartee.

 Take the little Dart a few stops down the coast to Glasthule where you will find Gavistons Food Emporium.
 Impossible to come away without buying something delicious!
+Top tip: buy a travel card at the airport when you arrive which you can use on buses and the Dart.

 The James Joyce Museum is housed in a tiny historic turret and is filled with treasures, including the author’s death mask.
 The steps leading to the second floor are a nightmare though if you suffer from claustrophobia so give those a miss.